cxumol/URLinkCat/README.md

 ## Purpose

-Why do we even need **a bookmark web page on the cloud**?
+Why do we even need **an online bookmark page**?

-Suppose you are working on multiple projects (link taking courses in a school in different disciplinary) in a day, and you have to open certain web pages for each different projects.
+Suppose you are working on multiple projects (such as students taking courses in different disciplinary) in a day, and you have to open certain web pages for each different projects.
 Remembering all demanding destinations for each project can be a burden to your mind.

-Browser's bookmark may help, but what if you have to work on different devices in different locations?
-Or, what if you want to share a certain link collections to someone?
+Browser's bookmarks may help, but what if you have to work on different browsers/devices in different locations?
+Or, what if you want to share groups of certain links to someone very gently?

 > This project is intent to participate [Cloudflare Developer Summer Challenge](https://challenge.developers.cloudflare.com/), check [Technology](#Technologies) section to find what Cloudflare products are used.